Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Viewer / Elements panel

-Surfaces all elements and zones in an input file.
+Shows all elements and zones in an input file.
 This panel can be moved, resized by dragging edges, or reset to its original state by double clicking the same handle.

 - Show/hide elements: In the Viewer/Elements panel, use Hide > Elements to hide thermal bridges, onsite generation, ductwork, pipework, sloped roofs, vents, or individual element pills.
 Hidden elements are not interactive on the canvas, but they remain in the model and saved CSV.
 Individual hidden element choices are saved locally for that model.